juanbelieni/bookeep/README.md

 ## 🎯 Features

-- Search any book, powered by Google Books API
+- Search any book, powered by Google Books API.
-- Save your favorites books
+- Save your favorites books.
-- Show details about your favorites books
+- Show details about your favorites books.

 ## 🔧 Installation